Wikipedia

 Fresh samphire from the River Loughor estuary for sale at Swansea Market

-Marsh samphire ashes were used to make soap and glass (hence its other old English name, "glasswort") as it was a source of sodium carbonate, also known as soda ash.[4]
+Marsh samphire ashes were used to make soap and glass (hence its other old name in English, "glasswort") as it is a source of sodium carbonate, also known as soda ash.[4]
 In the 14th century glassmakers located their workshops near regions where this plant grew, since it was so closely linked to their trade.
 Many samphires are edible.
 In England the leaves were gathered early in the year and pickled or eaten in salads with oil and vinegar.
 Marsh samphire (Salicornia bigelovii) was investigated as a potential biodiesel source that can be grown in coastal areas where conventional crops cannot be grown.[5]

 Rock samphire is another kind of samphire, also called sea fennel.
 It is mentioned by Shakespeare in King Lear: